brandonaaskov/sparsity-doc/getting-started/write-gameplay.md

 ### Define Your Game State

-Think about the game state that are permanante and you want to store on the blockchain.
+Think about the parts of your game state that are permanent and you want to store on the blockchain.

 Define those states in terms of `u64` numbers inside `definition.rs`